Binge Eating Disorder Treatment

 If you or your loved one is experiencing Binge Eating Disorder, there are a lot of treatment options that may help.
 Recovery from Binge Eating Disorder is possible!

-Therapy.
-Therapy can help people recover from Binge Eating Disorder.
+1. Therapy: Therapy can help people recover from Binge Eating Disorder.
 There are many kinds of therapy that have been supported by research.
 Therapy can occur alone or in a group.

-Cognitive Behavioral Therapy.
-One popular treatment for binge eating is Cognitive Behavioral Therapy for Binge Eating Disorder (CBT-BED).
+• Cognitive Behavioral Therapy: One popular treatment for binge eating is Cognitive Behavioral Therapy for Binge Eating Disorder (CBT-BED).
 CBT-BED promotes behavior changes, such as eating on a regular schedule and keeping track of when and how much you eat, that help reduce binge eating episodes.
 This treatment also addresses thought patterns that contribute to binge eating, like negative views of one’s body shape and weight.

-Interpersonal Therapy.
-Another common treatment is Interpersonal Therapy for Binge Eating Disorder (IPT).
+• Interpersonal Therapy: Another common treatment is Interpersonal Therapy for Binge Eating Disorder (IPT).
 This treatment focuses on dealing with interpersonal difficulties, or things that occur between people, that may contribute to binge eating episodes.
 For example, this treatment helps people develop skills for communicating with other people, and for dealing with conflict with others.

-Behavioral Weight Loss.
-Behavioral weight loss treatment is another approach for treating binge eating.
+2. Behavioral Weight Loss: Behavioral weight loss treatment is another approach for treating binge eating.
 Behavioral weight loss treatment teaches skills including tracking your eating and exercise behaviors, setting goals, changing things in your surroundings (e.g., keeping healthy food in your house), and coming up with solutions for challenges one meets.
 Traditional behavioral weight loss treatment also helps people make sustainable changes to improve their eating habits.
 This treatment also helps people gradually lose weight.

-Medication.
-There are a few medication options for people with Binge Eating Disorder.
+3. Medication: There are a few medication options for people with Binge Eating Disorder.
 The only FDA-approved medication for Binge Eating Disorder is Vyvanse, a medication that is also used to treat ADHD.

-Topiramate has also been used to treat Binge Eating Disorder.
+• Topiramate has also been used to treat Binge Eating Disorder.
 This medication is also used for migraines, seizures, and weight loss in adults and children.
 Antidepressant medication can sometimes help treat mood-related difficulties that can happen alongside Binge Eating Disorder, like depression.
 There is ongoing research into other medications for Binge Eating Disorder.
 Medication may work best when a person is also going to therapy to address some of the other things that contribute to binge eating.

-Self-help.
-There are self-help options for people who cannot access treatment.
+4. Self-help: There are self-help options for people who cannot access treatment.
 For example, therapists who treat eating disorders have published books that can help people change their binge eating behavior.

-It is important to note that Binge Eating Disorder is a serious psychological disorderthat comes with equally serious medical risks.
+It is important to note that Binge Eating Disorder is a serious psychological disorder that comes with equally serious medical risks.
 No self-help solution is a substitute for treatment by a medical professional.
 People should be receiving regular medical care while in recovery.
 Even self-help books tend to work best when consulted in tandem with a therapist.

 There are plenty of excellent treatment options for people with Binge Eating Disorder.
 If you or your loved one is struggling, do not hesitate to reach out for support.